 How to Buy Rail Tickets at the Station

-At NS stations you can buy paper tickets as well as buying/loading an OV-chip card.
-This can be done at either the (1) Tickets & Service counters or using the (2) yellow and blue ticket machines.
-Note, there are some payment limitations to both.
+At NS stations you can buy disposable tickets as well as buying/loading an OV-chip card.
+This can be done at either the (1) Tickets & Service counters or using the (2) yellow ticket machines with the blue strip on top showing the NS symbol.